Khalji dynasty: Architecture

-Disputed historical sources
+Historical sources

 Historians have questioned the reliability of historical accounts about the Khalji dynasty.
 Genuine primary sources and historical records from 1260 to 1349 period have not been found.
 One exception is the short chapter on Delhi Sultanate from 1302 to 1303 AD by Wassaf in Persia, which is duplicated in Jami al-Tawarikh, and which covers the Balban rule, start of Jalal-ud-din Chili's rule and circumstances of the succession of Alauddin Khalji.
 A semi-fictional poetry (mathnawi) by Yamin al-Din Abul Hasan, also known as Amir Khusrau, is full of adulation for his employer, the reigning Sultan.
 Khusrau's adulation-filled narrative poetry has been used as a source of Khalji dynasty history, but this is a disputed source.
 Three historical sources, composed 30 to 115 years after the end of Khalji dynasty, are considered more independent but also questioned given the gap in time.
-These are Isami's epic of 1349, Diya-yi Barani's work of 1357 and Sirhindi's account of 1434, which possibly relied on now lost text or memories of people in Khalji's court.
+These are Abdul Malik Isami's epic of 1349, Diya-yi Barani's work of 1357 and Sirhindi's account of 1434, which possibly relied on now lost text or memories of people in Khalji's court.
 Of these Barani's text is the most referred and cited in scholarly sources.